-A. There is no maximum dwelling units per acre in the NC, MS and TC Zoning Districts.

-- B. Allowed for all stories in the EC district as a special use or conditional zoning only. - C. Maximum dwelling units per acre is 24 in the EC Zoning District. - D. Off-street parking shall be located behind or below the building or buildings.
+- A. There is no maximum dwelling units per acre in the NC, MS and TC Zoning Districts.
+These uses are allowed on the 2nd and 3rd stories of multi-use buildings. - B. Allowed for all stories in the EC district as a special use or conditional zoning only. - C. Maximum dwelling units per acre is 24 in the EC Zoning District. - D. Off-street parking shall be located behind or below the building or buildings.